Why does the snow squeak underfoot? What is snow and why is it white? Why does snow squeak underfoot in cold weather?

 What determines the shape of snowflakes?

-Among these groups, there are 48 various kinds snowflake formation.
-The shape of snowflakes directly depends on the conditions of the environment in which it is formed.
-First of all, the silhouette of a snowflake is affected by temperature, the cloud is colder the higher it is.
-If the cloud temperature is relatively high - 30 to 0, then the formation of a snowflake will resemble a hexagon with flat body.
-At a temperature of -5 to -3 degrees, snowflakes resemble needle-shaped crystals.
-From - 8 to - 12, the shape again resembles a flat hexagon, and at temperatures from - 13 to - 16, snowflakes form in the form of crystalline stars.
+Among these groups there are 48 various types formation of snowflakes.
+The shape of snowflakes directly depends on the environmental conditions in which they are formed.
+First of all, the silhouette of a snowflake is affected by temperature; the cloud is colder the higher it is.
+If the temperature of the cloud is relatively high - 30 to 0, then the formation of a snowflake will resemble a hexagon with flat body.
+At temperatures from – 5 to – 3 degrees, snowflakes resemble needle-shaped crystals.
+From – 8 to – 12, the shape again resembles a flat hexagon, and at temperatures from – 13 to – 16, snowflakes are formed in the form of crystalline stars.

 Related materials: